 How to Keep Your Workforce Safe

 Common threats like natural disasters, workplace violence, disgruntled employees, and cyber-attacks put your business, workforce, property, and operations at extreme risk.
-To ensure your organization is prepared, protected, and ready to communicate, consider the following aspects of your workforce safety: how to shelter-in-place, responding to a hostage situation, managing a disgruntled employee, and establishing good cybersecurity hygiene.
+To ensure your organization is prepared, protected, and ready to communicate, consider the following aspects of how to keep your workforce safe: how to shelter-in-place, responding to a hostage situation, managing a disgruntled employee, and establishing good cybersecurity hygiene.

 How to Shelter-in-Place

-In our previously published blog post, we explained a commonly misinterpreted situation of taking shelter in place.
+In our comprehensive guide about sheltering in place, we explained a commonly misinterpreted situation of taking shelter in place.
 We covered the steps of how to stay safe if there’s an imminent threat or a hazard.

 According to a definition by the American Red Cross, shelter in place is “to seek safety within the building one already occupies, rather than to evacuate the area.”
 This warning is issued when “chemical, biological, or radiological contaminants may be released accidentally or intentionally into the environment,” and residents should “select a small, interior room, with no or few windows, taking refuge there.”

 Hostage Situations: How to Prepare and Respond

 Hostage situations and other acts of workplace violence are unpredictable.